ncruces/RethinkRAW/README.md

 # RethinkRAW

-RethinkRAW is a RAW photo editor for those who would otherwise shoot JPEG.
+RethinkRAW is an unpretentious, free RAW photo editor.

 ## Download